Augustin-FL/building-pfsense-iso-from-source/README.md

 # How to: building a pfSense .iso from sources

 Here are the steps for building a pfSense ISO file.
 I tried to follow [the guide of PiBa-NL](https://github.com/PiBa-NL/PiBa-NL-WIKI/wiki/How-to-building-a-pfSense-.iso-from-sources) firstly, but there was missing things so I made my own guide.
-This guide has been written for 2.5.0, but may works for other versions
+This guide has been written for 2.5.0 (which does not exist yet), but may works for other versions

 *Like for PiBa-NL guide, small disclaimer: Stuff might be missing, and stuff will change over time, and might not be updated.*